Interact with the Iron Age

-Unearth Dubai's Iron Age at the Saruq Al-Hadid Archeology Museum
+Unearth Dubai's Iron Age at the Saruq Al-Hadid Archaeology Museum

-Explore the history of Dubai in the newly opened Saruq Al-Hadid Archeology Museum - the first in a series of cultural developments set to transform Dubai’s historical district.
-Featuring artefacts unearthed from the recently discovered archeological site of Saruq Al-Hadid; rich immersive and interactive displays bring to life the fascinating story of the Iron Age in the Middle East.
+Explore the history of Dubai in the newly opened Saruq Al-Hadid Archaeology Museum - the first in a series of cultural developments set to transform Dubai’s historical district.
+Featuring artefacts unearthed from the recently discovered archaeological site of Saruq Al-Hadid; rich immersive and interactive displays bring to life the fascinating story of the Iron Age in the Middle East.

 Built on heritage